Actor and Action Modular Network for Text-based Video Segmentation: Experimental Results and Discussions

 \subsubsection{Study of Ablation Models}

-To systematically evaluate the relative contributions of different components in AAMN, we design seven ablation models as shown in Lines 1-7 of Table \ref{table:Ablation_study}. a) `Baseline Model' utilizes concatenation of the appearance feature $\bm{v}_{i}$ and the motion feature $\bm{f}_{i}$ of the \emph{i-th} proposal as a visual representation, the last hidden state of the sentence-encoded LSTM as a language representation.
-The matching score is computed using the same way as the actor module for each proposal. b) `$\rm{AM_{1}}$' means that AAMN only contains the actor module. c) `$\rm{AM_{2}}$' means that AAMN only contains the action module. d) `$\rm{AM_{1} \ w/o \ LF}$' indicates that the actor module without the location feature $\bm{l}_{i}$. e) `$\rm{AM_{2} \ w/o \ CLSTM}$' indicates that the action module without the contextual LSTM. f) `$\rm{CLSTM \ w/o \ Attention}$' refers to using element-wise mean pooling on the concatenated hidden states $\bm{h}^{v}$ in the contextual LSTM to obtain the contextual representation $\bm{v}_{i}^{c}$. g) `$\rm{AM_{2} \ w/o \ GF}$' refers to using concatenation instead of gated fusion to merge the appearance feature $\widetilde{\bm{v}}_{i}$ and the motion feature $\bm{f}_{i}$ in the action module.
-As a comparison, the `Full Model' is shown in the last Line of Table \ref{table:Ablation_study}.
+To systematically evaluate the relative contributions of different components in AAMN, we design seven ablation models as shown in Lines 1-7 of Table \ref{table:Ablation_study}. a) ``Baseline Model" utilizes concatenation of the appearance feature $\bm{v}_{i}$ and the motion feature $\bm{f}_{i}$ of the \emph{i}-th tube as the visual representation, the mean pooling of embedded word sequence as a language representation.
+The matching score is computed using the same way as the actor matching score. b) ``\emph{w/o} Actor Module" means that AAMN only contains the action module. c) ``\emph{w/o} Actor Module" means that AAMN only contains the action module. d) ``\emph{w/o} Location Feature" indicates that the actor module without the location feature $\bm{l}_{i}$. e) ``\emph{w/o} Contextual LSTM" indicates that the action module without the contextual LSTM. f) ``\emph{w/o} Attention" refers to using element-wise mean pooling over the concatenated hidden states $\bm{h}^{v}$ in the contextual LSTM to obtain the contextual representation $\bm{v}_{i}^{c}$. g) ``\emph{w/o} Gated Fusion" refers to using concatenation instead of gated fusion to merge the appearance feature $\widetilde{\bm{v}}_{i}$ and the motion feature $\bm{f}_{i}$ in the action module.
+As a comparison, the ``Full Model" is shown in the last Line of Table \ref{table:Ablation_study}.